-As a dietitian, staying on top of the latest food and diet trends can feel like a whole job in itself.
+As a dietitian, staying on top of the latest food and diet trends can feel like a whole job in itself – from celery juice for IBS to ACV for bloating – the list never ends!
 There are constantly new and increasingly bizarre diets, cleanses, and detox programs hitting the market.
 But do these crazes have scientifically-backed benefits?
 Or is it all a marketing ploy?

 This leads me to the topic of today’s post – celery juice.
-Poor celery – left out for so many years as a superfood now seems to be making a comeback!
+Poor celery – left out of the hype for so many years, but has now made a comeback!

-But the burning question is: do the potential benefits truly justify the time and money it costs to make?
+But the burning question is: do the potential benefits of drinking celery juice truly justify the time and money it costs to make it?
 I’m all for drinking juice you enjoy once in a while.
-But I’m NOT so sure about NEEDING to drink celery juice each and every day for its miraculous health benefits.
+But I’m not so sure about NEEDING to drink celery juice each and every day for its miraculous health benefits.
 So we’re going to take a closer look at the claims people are making about celery juice, and if it’s good for gut health.